The NVIDIA Shield TV is already one of the world’s fastest Android devices.

 Transition Animation Scale

-Transition Animation Scale controls how fast the animation itself is drawn on the screen.
+The Transition Animation Scale controls how fast the animation is drawn on the screen.

-You’re probably thinking that sounds the same as what I said for the Window Animation Scale.
+You probably think that sounds the same as what I said for the Window Animation Scale.
 And you’d be right.

 That’s what Transition Animation Scale controls.

 A lower number will take less time to draw that transition.
-A high enough number and you’ll be able to see the individual lines drawing on the screen.
+A high enough number, and you’ll be able to see the individual lines as they’re drawn on the screen.